DickinsonAlex/Wrecking-Ball-Simulator/README.md

 # 🏗️ Wrecking Ball Simulator – Real-Time Demolition Physics

-Wrecking Ball Simulator is a physics-based simulation built in C++ using NVIDIA PhysX.
+This project is a physics-based simulation of a wrecking ball built in C++ using NVIDIA PhysX.
 The player operates a mobile crane equipped with a wrecking ball, aiming to demolish a destructible wall.
 The simulation showcases dynamic collision response, articulated vehicle control, and a custom win condition—all designed for high-performance real-time interaction.

 ✅ Core Features
 - Player-Controlled Crane: Drive and rotate the crane base and arm to aim the wrecking ball